ERS-Team-HYDRA/Java-Console-ATM-Application/README.md

 # Java-Console-ATM-Application
 It is a console based JAVA application which performs all the basic functions of an ATM.
 It provides a basic user interface of an ATM machine.
+So basically we have prepared a console based application in java which performs actions like verifying account number and pin, providing mini statement, cash withdrwal and cash deposit and pin change.
+Our console application is conected to sql database which makes it more efficient to use and user friendly.